Biometric Time Clocks: 5 Ways to Make Your Timekeeping Efficient, Accurate

 Buddy punching occurs when an employee clocks a co-worker in when they’re running late or isn’t coming in.
 This person will likely expect the buddy to return the favor.

 This practice can also reduce employee morale.
-Think about how you might feel if you knew a co-worker who was late every day but was never reprimanded because a friend is clocking them in.
+Think about how you might feel if you knew a co-worker who was late every day but was never reprimanded because a friend was clocking them in.
 Meanwhile, you’re on time or early and it goes unnoticed.

-Boosting Security
+2. Boosting Security

-Knowing that only the employees who are physically at work are clocking in can be a relief.
-But what about security?
 The same type of biometric terminal can be used to secure doors and restricted areas without the need for key fobs or access codes.
 You also know that no one can give out their passcode to others to access the time clock or restricted areas, ensuring only you have access to the data.

 Biometrics are unique.
 A person can never change their fingerprints, so this type of identifier is difficult, if not impossible, to fake.
 While nothing is 100% foolproof, biometrics are secure credentials – especially when paired with a passcode.

-Saving Time
+4. Saving Time

-Manual time tracking takes a long time, but since a person’s hours are reported right into the payroll system, timekeeping becomes an automated process.
+Manual time tracking takes a long time, but since employees’ hours are reported right into the payroll system, timekeeping becomes an automated process.
 It can take HR and payroll departments quite a while to process payroll if they have to keep going back to correct errors.
 Automating at least part of the process will save time and energy so you can focus on bigger things.

 Worried about keeping time for people working from home?
 Modern biometric time clocks can be used on a mobile device and accessed online from anywhere.

-Improving Accuracy
+5. Improving Accuracy

 Because the software automatically compiles data from the time clock terminal, there’s less room for human error.
 There’s no need to sort through timesheets or manually enter time into a spreadsheet – where errors can hide.